AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/reports-web-editor.md

 **Add custom metadata fields**

 This feature enables you to add custom metadata columns as per requirement, which are then displayed in the metadata reports.
 It also provides enhanced flexibility in metadata reporting.
+To add new custom metadata field perform the following steps:

 1. To add a custom metadata field, select **Settings** from the three dots on the top-right corner of the metadata page.